yscialom/pinanas/docs/applications-list.md

 #### NEXTCLOUD
 Nextcloud gives you access to all your files wherever you are.
-This configuration uses MariaDB as database
+This configuration uses MariaDB as database.